PySimpleGUI/DocsCleanup/cookbook.md

 The **most important** thing for you to learn from this recipe is that keys and events can be **any type**, not just strings.

-Thinking about this grid of buttons, doesn't it make the most sense for you to get row, column information when a button is pressed.
+Thinking about this grid of buttons, doesn't make it the most sense for you to get row, column information when a button is pressed.
 Well, that's exactly what setting your keys for these buttons to be tuples does for you.
-It gives you the abilty to read events and finding the button row and column, and it makes updating text or color of buttons using a row, column designation.
+It gives you the ability to read events and finding the button row and column, and it makes updating text or color of buttons using a row, column designation.

 This program also runs on PySimpleGUIWeb really well.
 Change the import to PySimpleGUIWeb and you'll see this in your web browser (assuming you've installed PySimpleGUIWeb)